tfgg/yournextmep/_candidates/eu2014/engdem/julia-gasper.md

 person: julia-gasper
 region: south-east
 party: engdem
-title: South East - English Democrats - Julia Gasper
+title: Julia Gasper is running for MEP in South East for the English Democrats
 incumbent: false
 ---